-Treating Epilepsy: Medications
+Treating Epilepsy: Medicines

-Dosage: You will probably be started at a low dosage.
+Dosage.
+You will probably be started at a low dosage.
 The dosage will be slowly increased until your seizures are better controlled or a target dosage is reached.

-DO take your medications exactly as directed.
+DO take your medicines exactly as directed.

 DO store pills in a cool, dry place (not in the bathroom).

 DON’T stop taking your medicines, skip a dose, or change your medicine amount without your healthcare provider’s approval.

 DON’T change brands of medicine (usually generic medicines are OK), or even forms of 1 brand (from tablet to liquid, for instance), without your healthcare provider's approval.